Meet the Festival Orchestra Musicians

 Principal Horn

-Neil Deland, Principal Horn (February), serves as Principal of the Toronto Symphony.
+Neil Deland, Principal Horn, serves as Principal of the Toronto Symphony.
 Previously, he had an extensive freelance presence in Boston, performing and touring with the Boston Symphony and Boston Pops.
 He was also a member of the Boston Modern Orchestra Project, the Boston Philharmonic, and the orchestras of Vermont, Rhode Island, Portland, Springfield, and Emmanuel Church.
 As a soloist with the TSO, Mr. Deland has performed Britten’s Serenade and the concertos of Mozart and Richard Strauss.
 He appears frequently with the Amici Chamber Ensemble and Toronto Summer Music Festival.
 Since 2011, Mr. Deland has performed often as a member of the Saito Kinen Festival and Mito Chamber Orchestra at the invitation of Seiji Ozawa.
 He has been Guest Principal Horn with the Boston Symphony and the Chicago Symphony.
 In 2020, Neil joined his partner, TSO Associate Principal Trombonist Vanessa Fralick, in performing over one hundred consecutive nightly concerts in Toronto’s Annex neighbourhood as members of Horn on the Cob and the Social Distance.
-This is his first year at Arizona Musicfest.
+This is his second year at Arizona Musicfest.

 Erin Cooper Gay